-There’s something to be said for a tree-lined street, where the trees actually provide privacy and your next-door neighbors moved in in 1983 and haven’t looked back.
-A feeling of security, of permanence, of history exists in such a neighborhood.
-Because of their history, ramblers tend to congregate in just such a neighborhood.
+There’s something about a tree-lined street, as trees provide privacy.
+A feeling of security, permanence, and history, exists in such a neighborhood.
+Because of their history, ramblers tend to congregate in similar neighborhoods.

 Although the rambler home itself is decades old, they are modern in their infrastructure.
 This is a benefit because bits and pieces can be remodeled or replaced (e.g., heating/cooling systems, wiring, plumbing, windows, doors, etc.) as needed without damaging but rather enhancing the overall look and feel of the house itself.

 Likely requires upgrades.
 Most homes built decades ago will require some upgrades; often, this can be a massive and expensive undertaking.
-There is a potential that your rambler will end up costing quite a bit of money and time to get it to where you want it.
+There is the potential your rambler will end up costing quite a bit of money and time to get it to where you want it.

-Incorporate lots of wood.
-Wood pieces provide tons of warmth and depth to a space.
-Where natural light abounds, as it probably does in your rambler, wood is a perfect complementary force – keeping things grounded but also fresh.
+Incorporate plenty of wood and don’t hesitate to take advantage of your ceiling’s exposed beams.
+Wood pieces provide warmth and depth to a space.
+Where natural light abounds, as it does in your rambler, wood is a perfect complementary force – keeping things grounded but also fresh.